 Ability to Keep Residents Mobile

-This is the percentage of patients that were able to retain mobility over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This tells you the percentage of residents who remained mobile levels over time.
+Retaining mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations